How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 4. Allocate more spend to proven performers

-Once a campaign or ad set shows consistent results, increase its budget gradually, 10 to 20% every few days.
+Once a campaign or ad set shows consistent results, gradually increase its budget by 10-20% every few days.
 Doing it this way helps you scale without resetting Facebook’s learning phase.

 Do not dump large amounts of budget into new campaigns right away.
 Let the algorithm learn before scaling.